 Minimum wages only tell part of the story of labor costs in China.

 As China’s economy moves up the value chain and transitions to innovation and services, most workers employed by foreign-invested enterprises earn above the minimum wage.

-For example, workers in Shanghai made an average of RMB 9,723 (US$1,405) per month through the first quarter of 2019 – over four times the local minimum wage.
+For example, workers in Shanghai made an average of RMB 9,580 (US$1,475) per month through 2019 – nearly four times the local minimum wage.